 When I met Wardah in person, I realised she had the aura of a Goddess.
 That can be fascinating to many, intimidating to some, and awaken envy in others.
 She hasn’t told me this, but I’m pretty sure her appearance tends to lead people to assume that everything about her life is, indeed, as perfect as she looks.
 Because let’s be honest, that’s certainly the biggest misconception about beauty.

 I had to scroll over so many posts full of poetry and beautiful photos to finally find out she was a cancer survivor.
 Given how reserved she is, she wouldn’t have gone into full detail about her story if it wasn’t because I asked her about it.
 I am so honoured that she felt ready to share her warrior journey with the Sturdy Girls community.

 Before getting sick, Wardah’s life was nothing short of a rollercoaster.
 As a professional model, a big part of her job required her to travel very often, and she sure enjoyed that.
 She ferociously believed in love and was in a relationship that made her happy.
 Unfortunately, she was also thinking constantly about the future, stressing out for no reason, and… having way too much sugar.
 She still didn’t know by then, but chronic anxiety and sugar overconsumption were slowly feeding her cancer cells.

 It was 2017 and Wardah was 29 years old.
 She was enjoying a holiday in Mumbai, which she recalls as a rather awakening trip, when she got the bad news.
 She had a biopsy done during the holiday due to an overgrown lump on her neck, which turned out it had to be removed immediately.
 The doctor decided to avoid any unnecessary stress and played it rather cool.
-He told her that what she had was curable, and was advised to go back to the UK to start chemotherapy right away.
+He told her that what she had was curable, and advised her go back to the UK to start chemotherapy right away.